Oldsmobile Cutlass Ciera: 1989–1996

 The Cutlass Ciera was updated for 1989, with the sedan receiving a roofline similar to the coupe, revised body side moldings, deletion of hood ornaments and addition of rear seat shoulder belts.
 Both coupe and sedan models received updated rear-end treatments.
 The older Buick 3.8 L V6 was dropped in favor of GM's new 3300 V6 engine.
 The Brougham trim level was discontinued and replaced by an upper-level SL version.
 The XC trim level became optional on the station wagon.

 For 1990, the front seat belts were moved from the B-pillars to the doors.
 This would also be the last year for the 'International Series' and 'XC'.

-The changes for 1991 included a new instrument cluster with a trip odometer and an engine temperature gauge.
-6 speaker sound systems were added as was a remote lock fob and improved body acoustics.
+The 1991 Cutlass Ciera was given a new taillight treatment with body-colored frames to divide the lenses into three horizontal slots at the expense of the Oldsmobile rocket insignias.
+Interior changes for 1991 included a new instrument cluster with a trip odometer and an engine temperature gauge.
+Six-speaker sound systems were added as were a remote lock fob and improved body acoustics.
 This would be the last year for the coupe in the United States and Canada, but it would continue on in the Mexican market.

 For 1992, the coupe was dropped, and the line-up included only sedans and station wagons in 'S' or 'SL' designations.
 The wagon now competed internally with the Oldsmobile Silhouette minivan (based on the Cutlass Supreme's W-platform), offering buyers a choice of wagon or a minivan.
 The Ciera remained Oldsmobile's best-selling model line, with over 132,000 sedans and an additional 7,793 station wagons produced this year.

 For 1993, the 2.5 L Tech IV engine was replaced by the 2.2 L "2200" OHV engine with a 3-speed automatic transmission.